 After the turn of the century when more advanced smokeless powder rounds became popular, the beefy 1895 was chambered for .35 Winchester, .30-03, and 30.06.
 Models in the British standard .303 Enfield chambering sold well north of the border in Canada.

 By the time World War 1 came on the scene, the design of this long action lever gun was seen as a throwback to another age.
-The thing was, though, it was still pretty effective when compared to bolt-action Mausers, Mannlicher, and Enfields found in armories around the world.
+The thing was though, it was still pretty effective when compared to bolt-action Mausers, Mannlicher, and Enfields found in armories around the world at the time.

 In 1914, the Tsar of Russia, needing rifles for his 15-million man army, sent purchasing agents around the world looking for munitions.
 This led Winchester to accepting a contract to make the 1895 as an infantry musket for the Tsar’s Cossacks and riflemen.
 Chambered in 7.62x54R, the receiver had a cutout for the standard 5-shot stripper clips and the ladder rear sights were graduated in arshins, an old Russian measurement.
 To protect the long barrel, a nearly full-length wooden forearm was standard.
 They also had a bayonet lug (a first for a lever action gun) that accepted a 16-inch knife bayonet under the muzzle for when the bullets ran out.

 Many of these Russian guns were never delivered and wound up being liquidated cheap in the US, as supplies of 7.62x54R back then were limited here at best.
 Those that were delivered saw action in both WWI and the Russian Civil War.
 Afterward, the Soviet Union was fond of giving these away to budding revolutionaries around the world and they showed up in Spain, Hungary, China, and elsewhere for decades.